Nursing (Child) BSc (Hons) module details

 In the second year, you will engage in 848 hours of theory and 840 hours of practice (50% theory and 50% practice).

-Evidence Based Practice and Research: The module will examine a range of research paradigms and will provide you with the skills and understanding involved in planning, designing, contextualising and thinking critically about evidence-based research, which underpins all nursing and health care practice.
+Block 2: Research and Evidence Based Practice: The module will examine a range of research paradigms and will provide you with the skills and understanding involved in planning, designing, contextualising and thinking critically about evidence-based research, which underpins all nursing and health care practice.

-Primary Care – Patient Journey 1: This module will develop your knowledge around the patient’s first point of contact with primary care services.
+Block 3: Primary Care: This module will develop your knowledge around the patient’s first point of contact with primary care services.
 You will learn about the context of factors that influence patient behaviour and their decision-making processes.
 You will examine common illnesses and experiences alongside some long-term health conditions utilising a holistic perspective and the importance of health promotion.

-Acute Care – Patient Journey 2: This module explores acute nursing care (in secondary care).
+Block 4: Acute Care: This module explores acute nursing care (in secondary care).
 You will develop skills in working with commonly encountered mental, physical, behavioural and cognitive health conditions, recognising and responding to the deteriorating patient and the utilisation of safe interventions to support patient care in the acute nursing care context.
 You will learn how to recognise and respond to deteriorating patients, using appropriate interventions to ensure evidence-based children’s nursing care.

 Third year